gsilva00/PFL-Project2/README.md

     <img src="images/name_players.png" width="400" alt="task3"/>
 </p>

 > To obtain the input string, the game will `peek` each character and verify if it is a newline, `\n`.
 If the user hasn't written at least one character other than `\n`, the game will try again to read the string.
 If in any moment the user inputs a character different than `\n`, and, then presses Enter, the game will automatically understand that's the total string.
 Thus, it will capture the string (without the \n), `reverse` it (the original string will be stored in reverse due to efficient head insertion), and store it as an atom (`atom_chars`).
-Finally, we clear any input char that wasn't used for the atom (`clear_buffer`).
+Finally, the game clears any input char that wasn't used for the atom (`clear_buffer`).

 All the following interactions with the game will use the number option selection.
 For example, to choose the size of the board, or to decide which move to play next.